 The Chicago Cubs are the second oldest MLB team in the United States with a solid fan base.
 If you’re a Cubs fan and want to keep up with the action by streaming online this page offers some services to consider.
 Read on to find out about ways to watch the Chicago Cubs game online without cable.

 Most Chicago Cubs games air on cable channels throughout the season, though if you want to watch the Chicago Cubs online, you’ll need streaming services.
-This page covers services like Sling TV (save $10 on Sling TV) or FuboTV (free for 7 days), along with a few alternatives.
+This page covers services like Sling TV (Save 50% on your first month of Sling TV.) or Fubo (free trial), along with a few alternatives.

 All About the Chicago Cubs

-The team did well its first 70 years of play.
+The team did well in its first 70 years of play.
 It won 16 pennants.
 However, only two of those resulted in World Series titles — 1907 and 1908.

 Of course, as nearly every baseball fan knows, a pennant drought that had been going on since 1945 and that World Series title drought since 1908 both came to an end with an amazing 2016 season.